FAIRmat-NFDI/nexus3d/README.md

 The full chain is therefore
 $$T  R_z  R_y  R_x  v$$
 , applied to the vector `v` in the coordinate frame of the entry.
+To account for different units in the stl files a unit field may be provided.
+The unit needs to be [pint](https://pint.readthedocs.io) convertible to meter.
+If the unit field is not given meter is taken as default unit.

 # Display in the web